 The year before the first ever Bond film “Dr. No” started production, Sean Connery cut a dash as a London gangster in the British noir film “The Frightened City”.

 Seduction, guns, judo, and drinks – with hindsight it makes perfect sense that Cubby Broccoli would want to cast the vital Scotsman as 007 after seeing Connery steal this tale of London crime gangs and protection rackets.

 The term “Bond Girl” seems to apply to all actresses that have appeared in the spy films, whatever their age or attributes – many were strong, independent, and inspirational women who were Bond’s match.

-Art & Hue has stylish pop art of iconic actresses who have appeared in some of the Bond films.
+As well as the first Bond Sean Connery, Art & Hue has stylish pop art of iconic actresses who have appeared in some of the Bond films.
 From the tough Honor Blackman in “Goldfinger”, to the only woman to take Bond up the aisle, Diana Rigg in “On Her Majesty’s Secret Service”, both graduated from the classic 1960s series The Avengers to James Bond, whereas Joanna Lumley moved in the other direction – from “OHMSS” to The New Avengers.

 There are also pop art prints which feature Anouska Hempel (who appeared in “On Her Majesty’s Secret Service”) as a vampire in “Scars Of Dracula”, part of the Hammer Horror pop art collection; and, celebrating her 80th birthday today is Shirley Eaton, who was painted gold in “Goldfinger”, on the pop art version of the poster for Carry On Sergeant, the first Carry On film of the most prolific British film series (yes, more films than Bond) in which she appeared as Bob Monkhouse’s wife.